Is Sewer Repair Covered by Insurance? We Asked an Agent

 What it covers: This is the most direct type of coverage for damage to underground service lines on your property, including sewer lines, water pipes, electrical lines, gas lines, and communication cables.

-Types of damage covered: Depending on the specific policy, it can cover damage from:
+Types of damage covered: Depending on the specific policy, this add-on can cover damage from:

 - Wear and tear